cotoaga/khaos-researcher/README.md

 > AI Model Intelligence Agent for the KHAOS Fellowship

-A simple, reliable AI agent that monitors the rapidly evolving AI model landscape and keeps your knowledge current.
-Built with KHAOS-Coder principles: test-driven, pragmatic, and effective.
+A comprehensive AI model intelligence platform that monitors the rapidly evolving AI landscape and provides real-time insights.
+Built with KHAOS-Coder principles: simple, tested, and effective.

-**Now with production-ready Supabase persistence and rate limiting!**
+**✅ Production-ready with HuggingFace Universal Source and Enhanced Date Intelligence!**

 ## 🚀 Live Deployment Status